back

 “It’s easy to forget there’s a human behind the screen” gets said a lot, and it’s not a line I personally can relate to anymore.
 I absolutely can recognize the humanity of those around me, even those I am in opposition to.
 In fact, I am of the belief that dehumanizing bigots is harmful in the sense that when we make bigots other than human, we perceive them as Unlike Us and, therefore, we could never be Like That, thus leading to an inability to self-criticize when we do end up having harmful beliefs/actions.
 This belief does not mean that I support or desire to defend bigots; me being against suicide baiting has nothing to do with their feelings, and everything to do with how low of a blow it is.
 There are many other, more mature ways to fight bigotry.

+I do understand the feeling.
+I do understand that some people are too terrible for the world, and have no intention of changing.
+However, the majority of “kill yourself”s I see are not being directed towards those people, but rather being flung around during disagreements over, say, someone liking a villainous fictional character or having an unpopular opinion on a television show.
+I also think it is mainly children and very young adults doing this, so I do have some grace with those individuals, but honestly…...
+I worry for the adults who engage in this behavior.
 When I hear “kill yourself lol” I think of my cousin who never recovered from her mother’s death, traumatized to this day.
 I think of the time I saw my grandfather cry after my first attempt, telling me he’d be lost if I died, my mother telling me she couldn’t live without me.
 Is this dramatic?
 Maybe, but I’d rather be “overly dramatic” and “too sensitive” than be the kind of person who makes light of a trauma that haunts so many people across the world.